Custodial Parent in Divorce

 Due to this multitude of works, this parent finds very scant time and energy for himself/herself

 • A custodial parent has to discipline the children with nobody to endorse these efforts.
 It has been observed that some custodial parents are upset by the divorce to such an extent that their capacity to play the role of an efficient disciplinarian is hampered.
 Moreover, the children are going through or have gone through an emotional turmoil.
-This makes them more tough to discipline
+This makes it difficult to inculcate discipline in them.

 • It is a fact that married friends of the divorced couples generally avoid them after divorce.
-The reason is that the married friends fear that their own marriage might proceed to a divorce.
-They are not sure how to respond to the divorced couple
+The reason being married friends fear that their own marriage might proceed to a divorce.
+They are not sure how to respond to the divorced couple.

 Custodial Parent in Divorce must fill the FAFSA